HR Leaders Today Need These 4 Skills to Thrive

 9. They look to the future

-Don’t get caught up in the idea the future is yet to come.
-As Dom Price will explain in his session at the AHRI national convention and exhibition, it’s already here.
+Don’t get carried away with the notion that the future is yet unknown.
+It’s already here, as Dom Price will explain in his lecture at the AHRI annual convention and exhibition.

-Price will share the five ‘obsolete’ ways many of us work, with new approaches HR and People teams can take, all underpinned with real-life examples.
-Price will also share some of the collaboration hacks he’s found over the years.
+Price will discuss five ‘obsolete’ ways many of us work, as well as new techniques HR and People teams might take, all of which will be supported by real-life examples.
+Price will also discuss several collaborative hacks he’s discovered over the years.